-Restoro is tailored to your specific system and is working in a private and automatic way.
-It will firstly check hardware-related issues to identify problems, and then security issues (powered by Avira Antivirus), and finally it detects programs that crash, missing system files.
+Fortect is tailored to your specific system and is working in a private and automatic way.
+It will first check hardware-related issues to identify problems, and then security issues (powered by Avira Antivirus), and finally it detects programs that crash and missing system files.
 Once complete, it will find a solution to your specific problem.

-- Restoro image will replace your missing/damaged DLL files with fresh, clean and up-to-date ones
+- Fortect will replace your missing/damaged DLL files with fresh, clean, and up-to-date ones

-- Restoro will replace ALL DLL files that are missing and/or damaged – Even those you don’t know about!
+- Fortect will replace ALL DLL files that are missing and/or damaged – Even those you don’t know about!

 Option 2 – Manually